Past Simple/Present Perfect

 Eg1 : I have been studying English since 2012.( I started in the past and I haven't finished ,I'm still studying )

-Eg2 : It has been raining all the night.
-(Maybe the soil is wet)
+Eg2 : It has been raining all

 But we must use the past simple with "yesterday" which refers to a past and finished period.